||how did you get started playing music?

 interpret it? non-ordinary reality - can we listen, know,

 experience, learn? and not as an effect of a synthetic or

 What is New

-World Mammal".
-I donated all proceeds from the book to Foundation for Children
+World Mammal", and donated all proceeds from the book to Foundation for Children

 project was about the interconnectedness of Nature,

-impermanence, change and love.
-At that time, I was
+impermanence, change and universal love. at that time, i

 also teaching community drumming circles for children ages 5